-Sultan Murad IV was one the great sultans of the Ottoman Empire from 1623-1640.
+Sultan Murad IV was one of the great sultans of the Ottoman Empire from 1623-1640.
 He often used to go anonymously between the people of the kingdom and observed their state.
 One evening, he felt an uneasiness in himself and thought he should go out.
 He called for his head of security and continued to march in the streets.

 The Sultan called upon the people.
 No one was able to recognize him and asked the disguised Sultan about what he wanted.
-He said, “Why is this man lying dead on the ground and why does no one seem to care?
+He said, “Why is this man lying dead on the ground, and why does no one seem to care?
 Where is his family?”.

 They replied, “He is so and so, the drunkard and fornicator!”

 The Sultan was wise enough to, “Is he not from the Ummah of Muhammad SAW?
 Now help me carry him to his house”.
 The people somehow agreed and took the dead man with the Sultan to his house.
-The moment they reached his home all of them left.
+The moment they reached his home, all of them left.
 Only the Sultan and his assistant remained.

 The Sultan was amazed at the response of the widow.
-In his curiosity, he couldn’t help himself but the question, “How is he from the religious ones when the people say such and such things about him.
-So much so that no one even cared he was dead?”
+In his curiosity, he couldn’t help himself but the question, “How is he from the religious ones when the people say such and such things about him so much so that no one even cared he was dead?”

-The people would see him buy wine and they would see him go to the prostitutes and they would consequently talk about him.
+The people would see him buy wine, and they would see him go to the prostitutes, and they would consequently talk about him.
 One day I said to him, “When you die, there will be no one to bathe you, there will be no one to pray over you, and there will be no one to bury you!”

 He smiled and replied, “Don’t fear, the Sultan of the believers, along with the pious ones shall pray over my body.”

 “By Allah!
 He told the truth, for I am Sultan Murad.
-Tomorrow we shall bathe him, pray over him and bury him.”
+Tomorrow we shall bathe him, pray over him, and bury him.”

 “O you who believe, abstain from many of the suspicions.
 Some suspicions are sins.
 And do not be curious (to find out faults of others), and do not backbite one another.
 Does one of you like that he eats the flesh of his dead brother?
 You would abhor it.
 And fear Allah.
 Surely Allah is Most-Relenting, Very-Merciful.”
 (49:12)